What Is DevOps Methodology Explained Simply

 You Build It, You Run It

-This customer-centricity naturally leads to the principle of end-to-end responsibility.
-The old paradigm—where developers would "throw code over the wall" to operations—is completely replaced.
-It's superseded by a simple yet powerful mantra: "You build it, you run it."
+Customer-centric work leads to end-to-end responsibility.
+The old way—where developers "throw code over the wall" to operations—is replaced by a different rule: "You build it, you run it."

 Reflection Prompt: How might adopting the "You Build It, You Run It" principle change the way a development team approaches unit testing or logging in their applications?